In this US economic guide we provide an overview of the US economy with a focus on the country’s primary imports and exports of goods and services.

 The U.S is marginally the biggest exporter of wheat at 15%, with Canada at 14% and Russia at 13% competing for the top slot.

-The United States has recently started exporting wheat to Iraq since 2011 and this has helped boost its export numbers by 500,000 tons to 26.5 million tons per year.
+The United States has recently started trading wheat with Iraq and has exported the commodity since 2011.
+This has helped boost its export numbers by 500,000 tons to 26.5 million tons per year.

 Energy Production & Consumption Analysis